Utah Statehood Day Dance

 City Celebration: TBA

-Join us for a family-friendly pioneer dance in the Legislative Hall at Territorial Statehouse State Park.
-Then, on Independence day, bring your family back to enjoy the parade and a full day of activities and fireworks at dusk, sponsored by Fillmore City and Territorial Statehouse State Park.
+Bring your family to enjoy the parade and a full day of activities!
+Fireworks at dusk, sponsored by Fillmore City and Territorial Statehouse State Park.
 Museum entry is free on Independence Day.

 Last Hoorah of Summer